Cepholapod/EazyPeazy/README.md

 Contributing
 If you want to contribute to this project, feel free to fork the repository and submit a pull request.

-License
-This program is licensed under the MIT License.
-See the LICENSE file for more information.

 Credits
 This program was developed by Seth Glover, Zachary Haring, Camille Kreager, Jessica Servis.